 - medicinal and ceremonial plants

 - dam safety

 The government has sought feedback on the traditional land and resource use section of the environmental assessment, as well as proposed mitigation measures, and continues to engage with Indigenous groups.

 Archaeological and heritage sites

-Alberta Transportation recognizes that information regarding traditional land and resource use, including archaeological and heritage sites, are best identified by Indigenous groups.
-The Indigenous groups with which Alberta Transportation has engaged have identified potential effects and mitigation measures that will be addressed throughout various stages of the project.
+The government recognizes that information regarding traditional land and resource use, including archaeological and heritage sites, are best identified by Indigenous groups.
+The Indigenous groups with which we have engaged have identified potential effects and mitigation measures that will be addressed throughout various stages of the project.

 - limiting disturbance, to the extent possible and practical, of cultural and spiritual sites and subsurface impacts

 - developing a protocol for recovery, collection, reporting on, and possible repatriation of artifacts found in consultation with Indigenous groups, which could include flagging, fencing, or providing signage of sites to prevent disturbance during construction

 - notifying Indigenous groups regarding project activities and schedules

 - maintaining access to identified current use sites located outside of the designated construction and project site limits during construction and operations, to allow for hunting and fishing